 That’s not what you wanted to hear, right?😉

 You’ve seen the shows like Property Brothers that feature a complete remodel.

 Did you ever notice the tools?
 Some are for tearing down, for demolition, and others are constructive, for building.

-When things get out of sync I only want constructive tools at the ready.
+When things get out of sync between me and my husband I only want constructive tools at the ready.

 I can’t control my husband’s response, but I can decide in advance that I won’t, in the space of a few moments, damage something we’ve both been working a long time to build.

 How do you handle the tough times and rough patches in your relationship?